MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

      For more information about user device affinity, see [Link users and devices with user device affinity in System Center Configuration Manager](../../../../apps/deploy-use/link-users-and-devices-with-user-device-affinity.md).

 -   **Network interfaces**: Specify that the distribution point responds to PXE requests from all network interfaces or from specific network interfaces.
-If the distribution point responds to specific network interface, you must provide the MAC address for each network interface.
+If the distribution point responds to specific network interfaces, you must provide the MAC address for each network interface.

 -   **Specify the PXE server response delay (seconds)**: Specify, in seconds, how long the delay is for the distribution point before it responds to computer requests when multiple PXE-enabled distribution points are used.
 By default, the Configuration Manager PXE service point responds first to network PXE requests.